CAMDEN, NEW JERSEY

-The members of Third Street Methodist Episcopal Church put up a building in the 1830s at Third Street and Bridge Avenue.
+The members of the First Methodist Episcopal Church put up a new building in 1834 at Third Street and Bridge Avenue.
 Local builder Thomas Atkinson erected the building.
 This edifice was destroyed in an 1867 fire.
-A new church was then built on Third Street between Mickle Street and Bridge Avenue, which was dedicated in 1869.
+A new church was then built on Third Street between Mickle Street and Bridge Avenue, which was dedicated in 1869 and was known as Third Street Methodist Episcopal Church.
 This church seated 1400 people.
-In June of 1893 the congregation moved to a new building at South 6th and Stevens Street, and took the name First Methodist Episcopal Church.
+In June of 1893 the congregation moved to a new building at South 6th and Stevens Street, and returned to the name of First Methodist Episcopal Church.

 following is derived from